tiernanmartin/ghostwriter/README.md

 The following changes have been made to the theme:

   * Layout
-    * Homepage shows 3 most-recent blog posts and provides link to others
+    * Homepage shows 3 most-recent blog posts
-    * Blog page shows post descriptions and publish dates
+    * Archive page shows all blog posts, grouped by year

   * Typography
     * set base font to [`Work Sans`](https://fonts.google.com/specimen/Work+Sans)